DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-03-07-changing-provider-type.md

       src: provider-details--provider-type-other.png
 ---

-We update the provider type data
+We updated how we show the school and school-centred initial teacher training (SCITT) provider types and added an ‘other’ type.

 ## What we changed